 Distillers of Bourbon increase the total acidity of their distilling material with the sour mash process where a portion of the non-volatile fraction of the first distillation phase, often called backset, is recycled into the next fermentation.
 The sour mash process has the three fold effect of increasing micro-biological stability, recycling fatty acids, and inducing acid-catalyzed esterification in the still.

 The use of dunder to make high ester Jamaican rums is very similar to the sour mash process.
 Dunder is the non-volatile fraction of a sugar cane fermentation after distillation and characterized by high acidity.
 Molasses is so concentrated a sugar source that significant amounts of dunder can be used to bring the sugar content down to a reasonable level.
 Dunder can represent as much as 50% of a molasses based wash for a high ester style of rum.
-Sugar cane is deficient in acids so Dunder is further acidified with sulphuric acid.
-The high total acidity creates slow, inefficient fermentations where secondary bacteria produce numerous extra aroma compounds [I have recently learned many of the finer points of this and attached the evolution of dunder’s use to some first names and specific dates).
+High total acidity creates slow, inefficient fermentations where secondary bacteria produce numerous extra aroma compounds [I have recently learned many of the finer points of this and attached the evolution of dunder’s use to some first names and specific dates].
 In the 19th century, high ester styles of Jamaican rum were produced as concentrates for exportation which would be diluted with relatively neutral spirits before bottling.
 The distilling material used for high ester Jamaican rums may have had 2.5 times the total acidity of the wines used for Cognac.
-Such high acidity would likely shorten the lifespan of a copper boiler but it is unknown (to me) whether Jamaican distillers used copper or wooden boilers [wooden boilers and I’ve found more specifics on that!].
+Such high acidity would likely shorten the lifespan of a copper boiler but it is unknown (to me) whether Jamaican distillers used copper or wooden boilers [both and I’ve found more specifics on that!].

 Another idea for increasing the total acidity of distilling material to catalyze esterification is with freeze concentration also known as jacking.
 Freeze concentration, which is sometimes called freeze distillation or fractional freezing, separates compounds by melting points.
 Distilling material that is freeze concentrated ends up higher in alcohols, aroma compounds, and total acidity.